 Beyond here, the elegant Place Major, the city’s main square, is often busy with market stalls.
 You’ll find beaches within easy reach of the city.
 Head west for a string of aquamarine coves, or caletas, perfect for swimming, sailing, and sea kayaking.

-To take in the whole scene, head up the hill to the 14th-century Bellver Castle, one of Europe’s few circular castles.
+To take in the whole scene, head up the hill to the 14th-century Bellver Castle, one of the most beautiful castles in Spain.
 You should explore the hinterland, too.
 A spine of craggy mountains, the Serra de Tramuntana, stretches along the west coast.
 Take the Sóller vintage train, which rattles up through pinewoods and orange groves from Palma to the lovely old town of Sóller, all honey-colored stone and sidewalk cafes.

 The largest of the Greek Islands, Crete has it all: high mountains, golden beaches, wineries and olive farms, forest, and sun-drenched valleys.
 Most of all, Crete has history, from the remains of the frescoed Palace of Knossos, from where the legend of Theseus and the Minotaur originated, to the colorful old port of Chania, the harbor lined with elegant Venetian and Ottoman houses.